 Coverage depends upon the nature of the internship program, but is generally extended where the student is either receiving degree credit or the internship is a degree requirement (meeting requirements discussed above).
 Students should direct questions to program advisors.

 Students volunteering for University events or student organizations holding events that are jointly sponsored by the University are likely to be considered agents of the University and thus covered by the State Self-Funded Liability Program for acts committed in the scope of that agency.

 - Student Travel Accident Insurance.
-Medical coverage product for foreign students traveling to UW-Madison on a shorten visit (5-364 days and that are not otherwise eligible for other coverages). $3.85 per day per participant charged back to unit or individual.
+Medical coverage product for foreign students traveling to UW-Madison on a shortened visit (5-364 days) and that are not otherwise eligible for other coverages. $3.85 per day per participant charged back to unit or individual.

-There are also some extra insurance products made available to campus students, staff, guests/visitors to generally provide health/travel coverage in effort to ensure individuals are coverage and reduce risk to University:
+There are also some extra insurance products made available to campus students, staff, and guests/visitors to generally provide health/travel coverage in effort to ensure individuals are covered and reduce risk to University:

 - AON insurance services